-Many people consider getting into commercial real estate (CRE), and when you take a close look at the business, it’s easy to understand why.
-There’s a lot of money to be made as a commercial real estate broker, but there’s a tremendous amount of work required as well.
+Many people consider getting into commercial real estate (CRE), and when you take a closer look at the business, it’s easy to understand why.
+There’s a lot of money to make as a commercial real estate broker, but there’s a tremendous amount of work as well.

-If you’ve been wondering about commercial real estate jobs, you’re not alone.
-Keep reading to learn how to get into commercial real estate, how much agents get paid, and some of the top commercial real estate companies to work for.
+If you’ve been wondering about careers in commercial real estate, you’re not alone.
+Keep reading to learn how to get into CRE, how much commercial agents get paid, and the top jobs in commercial real estate and companies for whom to work.

 Why Work in Commercial Real Estate?

-It takes a particular type of person to build a career in real estate.
-Unlike most residential agents, who sell homes to the general public on the MLS, commercial real estate agents specialize in much more complex transactions.
+It takes a particular type of person to work in commercial real estate.
+Unlike most residential agents who sell homes to the general public on the MLS, CRE agents specialize in much more complex transactions.

-For example, CRE agents work in different niches, including office and retail, apartment buildings and mixed-use developments, industrial and distribution property, land sales, and property management.
+For example, CRE agents work in different niches, varying from office and retail, apartment buildings and mixed-use developments, industrial and distribution property, land sales, and property management.

-Agents can also represent multiple real estate players in the space.
-These include commercial real estate buyers or sellers, landlords or tenants, high net worth individuals, private equity firms, large institutional investors, real estate investment trusts (REITs), and asset managers.
+Commercial agents could also represent commercial real estate buyers or sellers, landlords or tenants, high-net-worth individuals, private equity firms, large institutional investors, real estate investment trusts (REITs), and asset managers.

 How Commercial Real Estate Agents Get Paid

-Compensation for real estate agents usually follows one of four different models:
+Compensation for commercial agents usually follows one of four different models:

-- Traditional straight commission model where the agent only gets paid when a property is sold or leased.
+- The traditional straight commission model where the commercial brokers only get paid when a property sells or leases.

-- Companies may pay hourly compensation to beginner brokers (along with a small commission split) while a new agent is learning the ropes.
+- Companies may pay hourly compensation to beginner agents (along with a small commission split) while a new agent learns the ropes.

-- Recurring retainer or fixed fee compensation models are often found when the agent’s work is not transaction-based, such as property management.
+- Recurring retainer or fixed fee compensation models often occur when the commercial agent’s work is not transaction-based, such as property management.

-- Hybrid compensation models are sometimes used in repositioning projects, such as converting a hotel into a multifamily property.
+- Hybrid compensation models sometimes exist in repositioning projects, such as converting a hotel into a multifamily property.
 The agent receives an hourly rate plus a commission on each transaction when the development is brought to market.

-Average Earnings of a Commercial Real Estate Professional
+Average Earnings of a Commercial Real Estate Agent

-Compensation (including salary and commission) for someone working in commercial real estate ranges from $86,180 to $115,107 per year.
-By comparison, residential real estate agents earn an average of $49,261 per year, roughly half of what a skilled CRE agent earns.
+Compensation for commercial real estate workers ranges from $84,026 to $112,230 per year.
+By comparison, residential agents earn an average of $43,012 per year, roughly half of what a skilled commercial agent earns.

-Of course, some real estate markets are better than others in terms of compensation.
-The top 5 highest paying cities in the United States for commercial real estate agents are:
+Of course, some markets are better than others for making maximum compensation.
+The top 5 highest paying cities in the United States for commercial brokers are:

 - New York City